luminovang/documentation/running/exceptions.md

 In any robust application, proper error and exception handling are crucial to maintaining stability and ensuring a smooth user experience.
 The Luminova framework provides a comprehensive set of exception classes that enable developers to manage errors effectively and gracefully.
 This documentation offers an in-depth look at the various exception classes available within Luminova, guiding you through their usage to handle different types of errors with precision.

-Whether you are dealing with runtime errors, validation issues, or network-related exceptions, Luminova’s exception classes are designed to simplify the process of error management.
+Whether you are dealing with runtime errors, validation issues, or network-related exceptions, Luminova's exception classes are designed to simplify the process of error management.
 By understanding and utilizing these classes, you can enhance the resilience of your application, ensuring that errors are caught, logged, and handled in a manner that minimizes disruption.

 This guide covers everything from basic exceptions like `ErrorException` to more specific ones like `DatabaseException` and `Http\ClientException`.
 It also provides practical examples of how to implement and throw exceptions based on different error conditions.
 By the end of this guide, you'll have a clear understanding of how to leverage Luminova's exception handling capabilities to build more reliable and user-friendly applications.